 Then you show the slide with the text or visual data presenting the challenge.
 After discussing the slide, you can say: “We have several strategies for confronting this challenge and I’d like to present those next.”
 Boom again!
 Then you go to the slide with the strategies.
 (A side tip: never present problems without solutions.
 Executives want to hear solutions and not just a litany of challenges, so always incorporate solutions into your presentation.)

 You never want to give away control of the flow of your presentation.
 Own it, control it, and build anticipation for what’s to come.
-To do this effectively, apply this next tip:
+To do this effectively, apply this next tip: A woman giving a presentation at an office.

 Tip #4: Rehearse, rehearse and rehearse some more!
 I recommend my clients rehearse their presentations at least 10 times.
 If a presentation is 7, 8, or 10 minutes total, we’re talking 70, 80, or 100 minutes.
 Can you afford such a time expenditure to put on a great presentation to executives?
 Of course you can!
 Never tell yourself you’re too busy to rehearse as many times as possible.
 Rehearsals build your confidence, assuring ownership of the material and your ability to transition from one slide to the next with fluidity and effectiveness.